ios-dev-ucdavis/course-website/index.md

 Welcome to ECS 198F - iOS Development, a student-led iOS Dev course at UC Davis.

+## Announcement

+To further polish the course content and to secure a proper time slot and classroom for the instruction, we eventually decided to push this course to Spring 2022.

 ## Information and Resources

 You may find this information useful: